Thuyensn2003/Thuyensn2003/README.md

-### WELCOME TO MY PROFILE 👋👋👋
+### WELCOME 👋👋👋
-My name is Thuyen Le.
-I am a Information Technology Student of HaNoi University Of Resource Enviroment - Bac Tu Liem/Ha Noi/Viet Nam .
-I have a passion for following topics: Web Designer and Classic Games Development  .<br>
+My name is Thuyen , you can call me Emil.
+An Information Technology Student of HaNoi University Of Resource Enviroment - Bac Tu Liem-Ha Noi Capital-Viet Nam .
+I have a passion for the following side: Web Design and Classic Games Development  .<br>
 ## 📫 How to reach me: